-The unallocated balance on the Integration and Charge Reserve is currently £6,600,000.
-At this stage, there are no detailed proposals for funding from the Integration & Change Reserve to deliver the projects set out in Year 2 of the IJB's Delivery Plan.
+The unallocated balance on the Integration and Charge Reserve, after the requirement to drawdown £4.5m to balance the current estimated overspend in 2023/24, is currently £5.4m.
+At this stage, there are no detailed proposals for funding from the Integration & Change Reserve to deliver the projects set out in Year 3 of the JB's Delivery Plan.
 However, some initiatives are at an early stage and a provisional amount has been allocated against the Reserve.
 As project scopes develop, it may prove desirable and appropriate to financially invest in projects to maximise benefit realisation (whether financial or otherwise).
-Any such proposal will be reported to the IJB for approval as required.
+Any such proposal will be reported to the JB for approval as required.